Jutho/TensorKit.jl/docs/src/man/tensors.md

 support.

-We also define `LinearAlgebra.ishermitian(t)`, which can only return true for instances of `TensorMap{<:EuclideanSpace}`, henceforth referred to as `EuclideanTensorMap`.
+We also define `LinearAlgebra.ishermitian(t)`, which can only return true for instances of `AbstractEuclideanTensorMap`.
 In all other cases, as the inner product is not defined, there is no notion of hermiticity (i.e. we are not working in a `†`-category).
 For instances of `EuclideanTensorMap`, we also define and export the routines `eigh` and `eigh!`, which compute the eigenvalue decomposition under the guarantee (not checked) that the map is hermitian.
-Hence, eigenvalues will be real and `V` will be unitary.
-We also define and export `eig` and `eig!`, which similarly assume that the `TensorMap` is not hermitian (hence this does not require `EuclideanTensorMap`), and always returns complexed values eigenvalues and eigenvectors.
+Hence, eigenvalues will be real and `V` will be unitary with `eltype(V) == eltype(t)`.
+We also define and export `eig` and `eig!`, which similarly assume that the `TensorMap` is not hermitian (hence this does not require `EuclideanTensorMap`), and always returns complex values eigenvalues and eigenvectors.
 Like for matrices, `LinearAlgebra.eigen` is type unstable and checks hermiticity at run-time, then falling back to either `eig` or `eigh`.

-Other factorizations that are provided by TensorKit.jl are orthogonal or unitary in nature, and thus always require a `EuclideanTensorMap`.
+Other factorizations that are provided by TensorKit.jl are orthogonal or unitary in nature, and thus always require a `AbstractEuclideanTensorMap`.
 However, they don't require equal domain and codomain.
-Let us first discuss the *singular value decomposition*, for which we define and export the methods `tsvd` and `tsvd!` (where as always, the latter destroys the input)
+Let us first discuss the *singular value decomposition*, for which we define and export the methods `tsvd` and `tsvd!` (where as always, the latter destroys the input).

 `U, Σ, Vʰ, ϵ = tsvd(t; truncation = notrunc(), p::Real = 2, alg::OrthogonalFactorizationAlgorithm = SDD())`